Rose Ausländer

 Rose Ausländer (born Rosalie Beatrice Scherzer; May 11, 1901 – January 3, 1988) was a Jewish poet writing in German and English.
 Born in Czernowitz in the Bukovina, she lived through its tumultuous history of belonging to the Austro-Hungarian Empire, Kingdom of Romania, and eventually the Soviet Union.
-Rose Ausländer spent her life in several countries: Austria-Hungary, Romania, the United States, and Germany.
+Rose Ausländer spent her life in several countries: Austria-Hungary, Romania, the United States, and West Germany.

 Biography

-Early life and education, 1901–20
+Early life and education, 1901–1920

 Rose Ausländer was born in Czernowitz, Bukovina (now Chernivtsi, Ukraine), to a German-speaking Jewish family.
 At the time Czernowitz was part of the Austro-Hungarian Empire.
 Her father Sigmund (Süssi) Scherzer (1871–1920) was from a small town near Czernowitz, and her mother Kathi Etie Rifke Binder (1873–1947) was born in Czernowitz to a German-speaking family.
 From 1907, she went to school in Czernowitz.
 In 1916, her family fled the Imperial Russian Army to Vienna but returned to Czernowitz in 1920, which had become part of the Kingdom of Romania and was known as Cernăuți after 1918.

 In 1919, she began studying literature and philosophy in Cernăuți.
 At this time, she developed a lifelong interest in the philosopher Constantin Brunner.
 After her father died in 1920 she left university.

-Minneapolis & New York, 1921–27
+Minneapolis & New York, 1921–1927

 In 1921, she immigrated to the United States with her university friend, and future husband, Ignaz Ausländer.
 In Minneapolis, she worked as an editor for the German language newspaper Westlicher Herold and was a collaborator of the anthology Amerika-Herold-Kalender, in which she published her first poems.
 In 1922, she moved with Ausländer to New York City, where they were married on October 19, 1923.
 She separated from Ausländer three years later aged 25, but kept his last name.
 She became an American citizen in 1926.

-In the cycle of poems New York (1926/27), the expressionism of her early work yields to a cool-controlled language of Neue Sachlichkeit.
+In the cycle of poems New York (1926–27), the expressionism of her early work yields to a cool-controlled language of Neue Sachlichkeit.
 Her interest in the ideas of Baruch Spinoza inspired philosopher Constantin Brunner, next to Plato, Sigmund Freud and others is a topic of later essays, that he disappeared.

-Cernauti and New York 1926–31
+Cernauti and New York 1926–1931

 In 1926, she returned for two years home to Cernăuți to take care of her sick mother.
 There, she met graphologist Helios Hecht, who became her partner.
 In 1928, she went back to New York with Hecht.
 She published poems in the "New Yorker Volkszeitung" and in the Cernauti-based socialist daily Vorwärts until 1931.